galic1987/FlexSource/README.md

 Can I parse array of objects?
 ===
 Yes.
 You can encapsulate objects in different form (array objects).
-Look for some examples on example file on my website
+Look for some examples on example file on my website [Example Rule]: <http://galic-design.com/flexSourceTests/rule2.xml>

 ```xml
 <fields>